foreach-across/across-development/maintenance/getting-started.md

 ### Maven integration tests

-To run the integration tests locally, run either of:
+To run the integration tests locally, run either (or all) of:

 	axitest -DacrossTest.datasource=h2
 	axitest -DacrossTest.datasource=mssql